 When removing the paper from the output bins, pull the item from the side of the bins.
 The trays have been designed to allow access to the smallest of pages in the bins.
-Pressing the green release buttons (one for each bin) will lift the knock-down tabs, which are designed to easily re-insert an item that may have jammed in the transport.
+Pressing the green release buttons (one for each bin) will lift the knock-down tabs (the top fingers), which are designed to easily re-insert a item that may have jammed in the transport.